Features of the New 1971 O'Day Sailboats

 1. Design

 They've either designed for Olympic classes, or for the America's Cup, or they're internationally famed sailing competitors.
-Their designs share one thing in common: they offer the maximum in boats which can be produced in fiberglass at sensible cost.
+Their designs share one thing in common: they offer the maximum in fiberglass boats at a sensible cost.

 2. Construction

-Starting with fine design, O'Day goes on to build boats right.
+Starting with fine design, O'Day builds boats right.
 For example, fiberglass construction is strongest when done in the "hand lay-up" method.
 Every O'Day hull is formed this way.

-Painstakingly, layer after layer is put down within a precision made mold, and each layer is sealed with resin applied by hand.
-The build up is uniformly strong and hulls are of uniform thickness and weight boat to boat.
+Painstakingly, layer by layer, it is put down within a precision-made mold, and each layer is sealed with hand-applied resin.
+The build-up is uniformly strong, and hulls are of uniform thickness and weight boat to boat.

 3. Standard equipment